CaptainCodeman/rdx/docs/overview.md

 })
 ```

-Through a combination of Rdx and TypeScript, that will give you a strongly typed state store AND dispatch methods, just like the action creators you had to write yourself:
+Through a combination of Rdx and TypeScript, that will give you a strongly typed state store AND dispatch methods, just like the action creators you had to write yourself.
+Using our store becomes simpler and we don't need to export / import as many pieces:

 ```ts
 import { store } from './store'